NxPKG/khulnasoft-docs/content/cloudflare-one/insights/logs/audit-logs.md

 # Access audit logs

-Cloudflare Access generates two types of audit logs:
+Khulnasoft Access generates two types of audit logs:

 - **[Authentication audit logs](#authentication-audit-logs)** maintain a record of authentication events.
 - **[Per-request audit logs](#per-request-audit-logs)** record HTTP requests to protected URI paths.

 ## Authentication audit logs

-Cloudflare Access logs an authentication event whenever a user or service attempts to log in to an application, whether the attempt succeeds or not.
+Khulnasoft Access logs an authentication event whenever a user or service attempts to log in to an application, whether the attempt succeeds or not.

 [Identity-based authentication](#identity-based-authentication) refers to login attempts that matched on user email, IdP group, SAML group, or OIDC claim.